 GDP - real growth rate

-To employ in the United Arab Emirates, companies must own a local legal entity in the country or work with a global employment solution.
-Managing payroll, benefits, taxes, and compliance in UAE can get complicated, especially without established local relationships.
+To employ in United Arab Emirates, companies must own a local legal entity in the country or work with a global employment solution.
+Developing the processes required to manage payroll, benefits, taxes, and onboarding in countries like United Arab Emirates can get complicated fast, especially without localized expertise.

 Provisions for employee protections and workers’ rights are spelled out in the Labour Law of 1980 and the Federal Law No. 24 of 1981.
 Employees in the United Arab Emirates enjoy protections against discrimination based on age, religion, and race.